 Equally important is tracking your patient collections.
 With high-deductible health plans becoming more common, patients are responsible for a larger portion of their bills.
 Your ability to effectively collect these balances has a direct impact on your bottom line.
 Monitoring your patient collection rate helps you evaluate the effectiveness of your front-desk policies, patient statements, and follow-up procedures.
 Improving this metric ensures you aren’t leaving hard-earned money on the table.

-Key Revenue Cycle Metrics
+Key Revenue Cycle Metrics to Watch

 Beyond the core KPIs, a few other revenue cycle metrics can provide deeper insights into your operations.
 For instance, your Payer Rule Compliance Rate tracks how well your claims adhere to the specific, and often changing, rules of different insurance companies.
 A low compliance rate with a major payer is a problem you’ll want to address immediately to prevent a wave of denials.
 This helps you stay ahead of payer-specific issues that can disrupt your cash flow.